monicamarshall/rest_framework_simplejwt_RS256/README.md

 3. Check out the project
 4. Create a database with name <databasename>.
 Postgres configuration is in settings.py

-5. cd to the directory that contains manage.py
+5. cd to the directory that contains manage.py and issue the commands:

   python manage.py makemigrations